 I love to paint and draw and be inspired by nature.
-I enjoy expanding my imagination and exploring the amazing beauty of the world around me.

 My passions and interests